Separation Anxiety in Children: Ideas and Advice from Experts

 Separation anxiety, the fear of being away from mom, dad or another caregiver, can pop up unexpectedly and at various points throughout a child’s development.

-Those morning transitions can be messy, ugly and sad, but parents also should take heart, said Jennifer Miller, an expert in social and emotional learning and author of Confident Parents, Confident Kids.
+Those morning transitions can be messy, ugly and sad, but adults should take heart, said Jennifer Miller, an expert in social and emotional learning and author of Confident Parents, Confident Kids.
 It’s a normal part of a child’s development.

 “It’s representing a new level of social awareness,” Miller said.
 “As social awareness increases, so too does social anxiety.”

-If your child is experiencing a bout of separation anxiety, here’s what Miller recommends you do to combat it.
+If your child is experiencing separation anxiety, here’s what Miller recommends you do to combat it.

 Get them excited about the day